michaeldini/simple_gap_viz/README.md

 # Using the notebook
 1. Run all cells in the notebook. (fast-forward button)

-2. View -> Run Panel in new window (Look for pop-up blocker alert if nothing loads)
+2. View -> Open with Panel in new browser's tab (Look for pop-up blocker alert if nothing loads)
 3. interact with chart in new window
 4. Close all windows and terminal when done.